Kintail May 2019

 At Meets a variety of activities may take place, with groups of members deciding their own options after general discussion of weather and conditions.
 Some members rock climb to a high standard, others prefer mountain routes and scrambling.
 Experience contributes to winter activities.

 The extracts below aim to show that we may or may not go out in a single group, members and guests tend to 'mix and match' depending on inclination and the weather.
 There is no 'led' activity.
-Some days are long, e.g. over 12 hours on Rum, on other days there is time to climb and enjoy a swim.
+Some days are long, over 12 hours, on other days there is time to climb and enjoy a swim.
 Winter can be superb, views can be stunning or atmospheric, rain can be annoying, the midges are best avoided ......

 Over the years the Club has had a variety of Alpine meets.
 This summer we were at Saas Grund.
 Initial acclimatisation included; walking to the Britannia Hut, up to Hohsaas 4,000 m peak trail, the Jegihorn klettersteig - all over 300 m, and some cragging at Zum Kapellenweg.